NOTE: THERE ARE A NUMBER OF MEDITATION SONGS UNDER THE BOOKS TAB.

 TO ACCESS THEM, PLEASE CLICK ON THE FIRST TWO BOOKS.

-Beginners in meditation often find it difficult to concentrate.
+Beginners often find it difficult to concentrate.
 They quickly become aware that the mind is a busy place, with thoughts of all kinds coming and going.
 Concentrating on the breath is a challenge.

 Concentration is even more difficult for people who have a problem such as anxiety or depression.
 Anxiety does not have to be clinically certified in order to make concentration difficult.
 Even a mild tendency to be anxious can make it harder to concentrate.